Plan your setup of Office 365 for business

 This article is for people who have subscribed to an Office 365 business plan.

-There are a few things you need to decide, and info you need to have on hand, before moving your business to Office 365.
+There are a few things you need to decide, and info you need to have on hand, before moving your organization to Office 365.

 Info to have on hand before you run the Office 365 setup wizard